csound-flossmanual/csound-floss/book/14-b-python-in-csoundqt.md

 ## Creating Own GUIs with PythonQt

 One of the very powerful features of using Python inside CsoundQt is the ability to build own GUIs.
-This is done via the [PythonQt](http://pythonqt.sourceforge.net/) library which gives you access to the Qt toolkit via Python.
+This is done via the&nbsp;
+[PythonQt](http://pythonqt.sourceforge.net/) library which gives you access to the Qt toolkit via Python.
 We will show some examples here.
 Have a look in the _Scripts_ menu in CsoundQt to find much more (you